GoogleCloudDataproc/cloud-dataproc/custom-images/README.md

     notes](https://cloud.google.com/dataproc/docs/release-notes).
 To understand
     Dataproc versioning, please refer to
     [documentation](https://cloud.google.com/dataproc/docs/concepts/versioning/overview).
+    **This argument is mutually exclusive with --base-image-uri**.
+*   **--base-image-uri**: The full image URI for the base Dataproc image.
+The customiziation script will be executed on top of this image instead of an out-of-the-box Dataproc image.
+This image must be a valid Dataproc image. **This argument is mutually exclusive with --dataproc-version.**
 *   **--customization-script**: The script used to install custom packages on the image.
 *   **--daisy-path**: The path to Daisy binary.